Vidushee-jain23/School-System/README.md

-2.Staff Management:
+2. Staff Management:

 Registration: Allows administrators to add and manage staff members.
 Staff Details: Displays staff profiles with relevant information and allows for update and delete.

-3.Leave Management:
+3. Leave Management:

 Leave Applications: Allows students and staff to apply for leaves, and administrators can see those leaves.

-4.Feedback:
+4. Feedback:

 Feedback Forms: Enables students and staffs to provide feedback on various aspects of the school.

-5.Notice Board:
+5. Notice Board:

 Displays important announcements and updates from the school administration.

 ![notice](https://github.com/Vidushee-jain23/School-System/assets/77531786/b0755207-01b0-4247-b4ab-4731742daa13)

-6.Authentication and Security:
+6. Authentication and Security:

 User Authentication: Implements secure user authentication to protect sensitive data.

-7.Admin Panel:
+7. Admin Panel:

 Provides a user-friendly admin panel for school administrators to manage data and perform administrative tasks.